Questions can be a major source of anxiety for many presenters.

 3. ‘How do I deal with hostile questions?’

-At Mindful Presenter we believe that the very first thing that most of us need to do is to re-frame the way we think about being asked questions during or after a presentation.
-For a great number of people that presents a significant challenge.
+Our first task is to re-frame the way we think about being asked questions.
+For many people that presents a significant challenge.

-It’s as simple as it is frightening; we have convinced ourselves that our entire reputation and success depends on exactly how we answer those difficult questions.
+It’s as simple as it is frightening.
+We convince ourselves that our entire reputation depends on how we answer questions.

-Unfortunately, there is a great deal of truth behind that limiting belief which is why it’s the cause of so much anxiety amongst presenters.
-The good news is that there is plenty that you can do to help yourself and your audience.
+Unfortunately, there can be a touch of truth behind that limiting belief.
+That’s why it’s the cause of so much anxiety amongst presenters.

 “That is a really good question and I am glad you asked it.”